jiegec/canokey-site/doc/content/development/protocols/_index.md

 - OATH
 - WebUSB

+Besides, CanoKey also provides an additional admin applet to manage the key.

 #### OpenPGP Smart Card 3.4

 CanoKey implements all the mandatory features of the [specification](https://gnupg.org/ftp/specs/OpenPGP-smart-card-application-3.4.pdf).
 Besides, the following optional features are also implemented: